CodinGame/monaco-vscode-api/README.md

 vscode.languages.registerCompletionItemProvider(...)
 ```

-The api will use the manifest of a default vscode extension, which can be overriden by providing it to the `initialize` function.

 You can also register a new extension from its manifest:
 ```typescript
 import { registerExtension, initialize, ExtensionHostKind } from 'vscode/extensions'